 A prenuptial agreement can be modified or revoked by the spouses if they both agree to do so in writing.
 This can occur at any point in time.
 When you are seeking assistance with divorce modifications or modification of a prenuptial agreement, our firm is prepared to guide you through the process, keeping you fully informed and abreast of all possibilities and developments in your case through our client-centered process.

-The attorneys at Siegel & Kaufman, P.C., are recognized as leaders in the field of marital agreements and are ready to work with you on your high net worth case.
+The attorneys at Siegel, Colin & Kaufman are recognized as leaders in the field of marital agreements and are ready to work with you on your high net worth case.
 Contact our office at 203-326-5145 or use our online contact form.
 Our office is conveniently located in the Soundview Plaza at exit 9 off the 95.